DEEJCUK/UGOS_scripts/ssh_public_key/README.md

 # Use public key authentication for ssh instead of password

-**TL;DR**: Usually, setting up key based authentication for a SSH server is as simple as a single call to [ssh-copy-id](https://manpages.debian.org/bookworm/openssh-client/ssh-copy-id.1.en.html).
+Usually, setting up key based authentication for a SSH server is as simple as a single call to [ssh-copy-id](https://manpages.debian.org/bookworm/openssh-client/ssh-copy-id.1.en.html).
 However, on UGOS, there are some extra steps required to fix the permission issues.

 ## Instructions